Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Relationships Between -Communicability, Degree, and Eigenvector Centrality

-The notion of $2k$-communicability introduced in this article has close connections with the degree and eigenvector centrality in the limit cases of $k = 1$ and $k \to \infty$, respectively (see Supplementary Note~1 for the definitions of various eigen-decomposition based notions of network centrality).
-Recall that the out-degree centrality and $2$-communicability of a node $i \in V$ are defined as, respectively,
+The notion of $2k$-communicability introduced in this article has close connections with the degree and eigenvector centrality in the limit cases of $k = 1$ and $k \to \infty$, respectively.
+Recall that the out-degree centrality and $2$-communicability of a node $i \in \Nc$ are defined as, respectively,

 Therefore, if the network is unweighted (i.e., all the edges have the same weight), then $R_i(1) \propto d^\text{out}_i$, so $2$-communicability and out-degree centrality result in the same ranking of the nodes (in particular, $r(1)$ is the node with the largest out-degree).
 As edge weights become more heterogenous, these two rankings become less correlated, with $2$-communicability putting more emphasis on stronger weights.